-9 Commission Delegated Regulation (EU) 2021/2139 of 4 June 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council by establishing the technical screening criteria for determining the conditions under which an economic activity qualifies as contributing substantially to climate change mitigation or climate change adaptation and for determining whether that economic activity causes no significant harm to any of the other environmental objectives (OJ L 442, 9.12.2021, p.
+Commission Delegated Regulation (EU) 2021/2139 of 4 June 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council by establishing the technical screening criteria for determining the conditions under which an economic activity qualifies as contributing substantially to climate change mitigation or climate change adaptation and for determining whether that economic activity causes no significant harm to any of the other environmental objectives (OJ L 442, 9.12.2021, p.
 1).

-10 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (OJ L 328, 21.12.2018, p.
+Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (OJ L 328, 21.12.2018, p.
 82).

-- (16)Farming practices that remove CO2 from the atmosphere or reduce the release of carbon to the atmosphere contribute to the climate neutrality objective and should be rewarded, either via the Common Agricultural Policy (CAP) or other public or private initiatives.
-Specifically, this Regulation should take into account farming practices as referenced in the Commission Communication of 15 December 2021 on Sustainable Carbon Cycles44, including afforestation, reforestation and activities within sustainable forest management; agroforestry and other forms of mixed farming; use of catch crops, cover crops conservation tillage and increasing landscape features; conversion of cropland to fallow or set-aside areas to permanent grassland; and restoration of peatlands and wetlands.
+- Farming practices that remove CO2 from the atmosphere or reduce the release of carbon to (16)the atmosphere soil emissions contribute to the climate neutrality objective and should be rewarded, either via the Common Agricultural Policy (CAP) or other public or private initiatives.
+Specifically, this Regulation should take into account farming practices as referenced in the Commission Communication of 15 December 2021 on Sustainable Carbon Cycles12, including afforestation, reforestation and activities within sustainable forest management; agroforestry and other forms of mixed farming; use of catch crops, cover crops conservation tillage and increasing landscape features; conversion of cropland to fallow or set-aside areas to permanent grassland; and restoration of peatlands and wetlands.
 When developing certification methodologies in the context of carbon farming, the Commission should take into account the need to minimise negative impacts on food security and to avoid that land is acquired for speculative purposes resulting in negative effects on rural communities.
-It should also promote those activities that have the largest potential to provide positive co-benefits for biodiversity, as well as consider the long-term forest structure, stability, resilience and risk of natural disturbances. - (17) Operators or groups of operators may report co-benefits that contribute to the sustainability objectives beyond the minimum sustainability requirements.
+It should avoid negative impacts on biodiversity and also promote those activities that have the largest potential to provide positive co-benefits for biodiversity, as well as consider the long-term forest structure, the long-term stability of carbon pools, ecosystem health, resilience and risk of natural disturbances. - Operators or groups of operators may report co-benefits that contribute to the sustainability objectives beyond the minimum sustainability requirements.
 To this end, their reporting should comply with the certification methodologies tailored to the different carbon removal activities, developed by the Commission.
 Certification methodologies should, as much as possible, incentivise the generation of co-benefits for biodiversity going beyond the minimum sustainability requirements.
-These additional co-benefits will give more economic value to the certified carbon removals and will result in higher revenues for the operators.
+These additional co-benefits will give more economic value to the certified earbon removals units and will result in higher revenues for the operators.
 In the light of these considerations, it is appropriate for the Commission to prioritise the development of tailored certification methodologies on carbon farming activities that provide significant co-benefits for biodiversity.

-11 Communication from the Commission, Sustainable Carbon Cycles, COM (20221) 800.
+Communication from the Commission, Sustainable Carbon Cycles, COM (20221) 800.